Top 100 Content Marketing Question: How to measure content marketing success?

 Executives invest in marketing to grow the company and make money.
 They expect marketing to produce growth in sales and revenue, new customers and new deals.
 Rightly so.

-Most executives don’t understand marketing metrics like page views, dwell time, bounce rates, email open and click-through rates, or social followers.
+Most executives don’t understand marketing metrics like page views, dwell time, bounce rates, email opens and click-through rates, or social followers.
 So, how do they measure marketing success?

 Executives may calculate return on investment (ROI) for marketing.
-Here’s an ROI formula they may use:
+Here’s an ROI formula many use: